Do you hate fleas and ticks, but love the planet?

 One enterprising owner experimented by placing a tick in a puddle of Vet’s Best sprayed on concrete.

-They observed an annoyed tick that walked to the edge of the puddle and climbed out, seemingly unscathed.
+They observed an annoying tick that walked to the edge of the puddle and climbed out, seemingly unscathed.

 Obviously that user was completely convinced the product was a complete waste of money.